ndemont/advent-of-code-2024/README.md

 # advent-of-code-2024

+This year my goal is to learn a new langage: Kotlin.

 Welcome to the Advent of Code[^aoc] Kotlin project created by [ndemont][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, ndemont is about to provide solutions for the puzzles using [Kotlin][kotlin] language.